 Flat breads, such as lavash or pita bread, are traditionally used to eat this highly spiced Moroccan stew.
 Ras el hanout is a complex Moroccan spice blend that often can have up to 50 ingredients.
-It is available at Middle-Eastern markets.
+It is available online or in Middle-Eastern markets.

 - Servings: 4

 - 3 pounds lamb shanks, sawed into 1-inch pieces

 - 3 medium onions, 1 peeled and grated, 2 peeled and thickly sliced

 - 1 tablespoon ras el hanout, plus more to taste

 - 1 tablespoon plus 1 teaspoon unsalted butter

 - 1 cinnamon stick